North Korea's Kim says missile launch a warning to South Korean 'warmongers'

 “You know, lots of countries posture before they come to the table,” Pompeo told Fox News.

-While the message is very clearly directed at Seoul, it does send signals to Washington as well, said Jenny Town, managing editor at 38 North, a project that studies North Korea.

-Reporting by Joyce Lee and Josh Smith; Additional reporting by David Brunnstrom and Eric Beech in Washington; Editing by Leslie Adler, Lisa Shumaker and Michael Perry
+Reporting by Joyce Lee and Josh Smith; Additional reporting by David Brunnstrom, Idrees Ali, and Eric Beech in Washington; Editing by Leslie Adler, Lisa Shumaker and Michael Perry